marobo/registration/README.md

 ## Background

-This packages based on the following [macdhuibh](https://github.com/macdhuibh/django-registration-templates) and [bitbucket](https://bitbucket.org/devdoodles/registration_templates/src) repo:
+This package based on the following [macdhuibh](https://github.com/macdhuibh/django-registration-templates) and [bitbucket](https://bitbucket.org/devdoodles/registration_templates/src) repos:

 ```
 https://github.com/macdhuibh/django-registration-templates
 https://bitbucket.org/devdoodles/registration_templates/src
 ```

-I was modified this to include some style for all registrations templates page
+I modified this to include some style in each page

 ## Usage

-First clone the repo:
+If you wan to test on your machine, the first thing you need to clone this repo into your local machine:

 ```
 git clone https://github.com/marobo/registration.git
 ```

-You can try run this registration project on your machine:
+Install requirements

 ```
 pip install -r requirements.txt